maskboyAvi/TweetUpLift/README.md

 ## Acknowledgments

-- The sentiment analysis algorithm used in this extension is [Linear Regression]
+- The sentiment analysis algorithm used in this extension is [Logistic Regression]
 - This extension utilizes the [Twitter API](https://developer.twitter.com/).

 Feel free to customize and enhance the extension to suit your needs.
 If you have any questions or encounter any issues, please submit them to the GitHub repository's issue tracker.